The Ho Chi Minh Trail: Then and Now (Part 3)

 An old pole north of Villabury still has the original insulators attached to it.

-Vietnamese soldier laying cable by hand
+Vietnamese soldier laying cable by hand on the Ho Chi Minh Trail in Laos

-The wired network was installed by hand.
+The wired communications network was installed by hand.

-discarded wire reels north of Ban Bak
+discarded wire reels north of Ban Bak on the Ho Chi Minh Trail in Laos

 Discarded wire reels north of Ban Bak.

-SAAMs were transported in large cigar-like tubes.
+SAMs were transported in large cigar-like tubes.

-The A1 Skyraider proved a real workhorse due to its ability to soak up fire, carry a wide range of ordinance and ability to stay in the air for a long time.
+The A-1 Skyraider proved a real workhorse due to its ability to soak up fire, carry a wide range of ordinance and ability to stay in the air for a long time.

 These triangular shaped tubes, as seen in the photo to the left, carried a primitive type of cluster bomb.

-Trail workers fill their water bottles at the centre bottom of this photo.
+Ho Chi Minh Trail workers fill their water bottles at the centre bottom of this photo.

 The same type of water bottle used as a cow bell.